 Get Gemini 2: Free, $19.95/year or $49.95 for lifetime license

 If you create backups of your iPhone on your Mac, you need to take this step to clean your Mac.
-Most of us end up creating multiple backups of our iPhone.
-And as soon as you create a new backup the old backups become redundant.
+Most of us end up creating multiple backups of our iPhones.
 If you are someone who likes having multiple backup points, it’s okay.
 But if you are keeping multiple backups without meaning to, then it’s time to clean them out.
-Before macOS Catalina, we used to have iTunes to deal with this.
-However, macOS Catalina killed iTunes, and now the iPhone manager feature is built into the Finder.

-Many people believe that Macs can’t catch malware.
-While it's true that Macs are inherently safer against viruses than Windows machines, they are not invincible against every type of malicious attack.
+While it's true that macOS is safer against viruses than Windows machines, it is not invincible against every type of malicious attack.
 According to security researches, malware attacks on Mac are on the rise, increasing with each passing year.
-Malware can be anything, ranging from a simple phishing attack to get your account information to ransomware which completely locks down your Mac leaving it unusable unless you pay a hefty ransom to attackers.
-One of the most prominent attacks on Macs happens in the form of adware which is a kind of malware that shows you a plethora of ads thereby slowing your system.
+From simple phishing attacks to ransomware which completely locks down your Mac leaving it unusable unless you pay a hefty ransom, there are several types of malware that can infect your Mac.
+One of the most prominent attacks on Macs happens in the form of adware which bombards you with ads.
 If your Mac is suddenly feeling slow or you are seeing more ads than usual, chances are that you have been attacked by malware.
 The best tool to fight against malware is Malwarebytes.